cozygene/SLIViT/README.md

 ## Acknowledgement

 Parts of the code are taken from the <a href="https://github.com/lucidrains/vit-pytorch/tree/main"> vit-pytorch</a>
 repository.
-Kermany and X-ray dataset figures are taken from [1] and [2], respectively.
+The figures depicting Kermany and the X-ray dataset are sourced from [1] and [2] respectively.

 [1]

 [2] Wang, X., Peng, Y., Lu, L., Lu, Z., Bagheri, M., & Summers, R. (2017).
 ChestX-Ray8: Hospital-Scale Chest X-Ray Database and Benchmarks on Weakly-Supervised Classification and Localization of Common Thorax Diseases.
 In 2017 IEEE Conference on Computer Vision and Pattern Recognition (CVPR).
 IEEE.